What is the recommended recalibration schedule for my calibration product?

 A millirad is equal to one thousandth of a radian.

-I get a tingling sensation when I handle my XL-80.
+I get a tingling sensation when I handle my XL-80 laser.
 Is this safe?

 This is caused by a tiny electrical leakage current within the external power supply.
 Tiny leakage currents are common in power supplies of this type.
 The current is normal and not hazardous in any way, but you may notice a slight tingling sensation in your fingertips as they touch the metal surface of the laser head.
-If you are concerned by this, then an alternative Power Supply with an earth connection can be used (providing that it is the same specification as the original).
-The alternative Power Supply which we have used is manufactured by XP plc.
-The only thing to note about this item is that it is a slightly larger product than the one currently supplied with XL-80's.
+If you are concerned by this, then an alternative power supply with an earth connection can be used (providing that it is the same specification as the original).
+The alternative power supply which we have used is manufactured by XP plc.
+The only thing to note about this item is that it is a slightly larger product than the one currently supplied with the XL-80 laser.

-Can the XL-80 capture faster than at 50 kHz?
+Can the XL-80 laser capture faster than at 50 kHz?

 No. The limiting factor for the capture rate is the USB connection not a software limit.